joelhans/api-gateway-maturity/README.md

 | Improve | **All the things are important now.
 And how do I help devs move quick without losing control?** The platform team constantly modulates how the API gateway works to create a golden path for self-service while isolating different teams’ work, automating policy enforcement, and providing built-in observability for every service. |
 | Adapt   | **How do we keep innovating... without over-engineering?** The API gateway is now fully dynamic, policy-driven, and responsive to signals like traffic patterns, active threats, or cost.
 It’s the foundation of a unified platform that everyone not just relies on, but actually enjoys using. |

-For the remainder of thiss Matrix, we're looking at these 5 levels across 5 dimensions.
+For the remainder of this Matrix, we're looking at these 5 levels across 5 dimensions.

 - Traffic management